ScottSedgwick/Light_Of_Xaryxis/docs/magicitems/AstralCordWhip.md

 The instant kill feature of this weapon is subject to DM discretion to prevent one-shotting of BBEGs.

-The instant kill feature work by breaking the connection between the creature's soul or animating force, and their body.
+The instant kill feature works by breaking the connection between the creature's soul or animating force, and their body.

 For the purposes of this whip, a critical hit only counts as one achieved by rolling a natural 20.